joseyskindaweird/joseyskindaweird/README.md

-# Helloooo
+# Hello there
-## i'm the gay computer guy, but you can call me Strange.
+## i'm that gay computer guy, but you can call me Strange. (or strangette)
 i make shell and powershell scripts for convenience so you don't gotta do it yourself
+use any pronouns for me i dont really care

-## you reach me using these links below
+## you can reach me on social media using these ones beloww

 Discord: strange_being